tominarit/simple-sns/README.md

-## Company Blog
+## Simple SNS

 This is a basic CRUD application using Python 3.7 and Django framework.
-You can signup and create groups.
+You can signup and create discussion groups.
 Users will be able to join/leave groups and post dicussions in these groups.

 ### Install